 Is it really possible to assign a dollar amount to the value moms provide their families?
 Certainly, plenty of groups have tried over the years.

-For example, Insure.com figures the wage a mom should earn in 2018 for 14 or so jobs she must tackle throughout the day is $68,875.
+For example, Insure.com figures the wage a mom should earn for the 14 or so jobs she must tackle throughout the day is $68,875.
 Meanwhile, Salary.com claims that the work moms do is worth almost twice as much: a staggering $162,581.

 However, if you were to approach calculating how much a stay-at-home mom is worth like an economist, the amount you’d get would be nowhere close to those two figures.
 Of course, you can’t truly put a number on the invaluable love and nurturing a mom provides.
 But according to economists, you can use Labor Department data to determine the approximate market value of the work moms do almost 24/7.

 Workers often get paid based on how many hours they toil at their jobs.
 So an economist would apply this standard when figuring how much a mom would be worth.
 “The first step is to know how the average stay-at-home mother spends her day,” said Dr. Brian Strow, Western Kentucky University’s BB&T Professor for the Study of Capitalism.

 The best source of information about how much time people spend doing various activities is the Labor Department’s American Time Use Survey.
 According to the ATUS, the average amount of time married mothers who are not employed and are in a household with a child under age 18 spend a total of 6.29 hours daily on child-care and household-related tasks.

 Here’s the breakdown:

 Caring for and helping household children: 2.59 hours